 And deep down, we know that in an ideal world, people want to be seen in their car.
 Who hasn’t looked in the review mirror to see if someone turns their head as we drive past?
 Just us?

 It’s with this in mind that we’ve compiled a list of what we believe, nay, we know are the coolest SUVs to buy in Australia right now.
-And what you’ll soon notice, is that there’s only one Japanese model in the entire line up.
-We salute you, Europe.

-Fuel Economy: 6.4 L/100km
+Fuel Economy: 5.7 – 8.2 L/100km

-Price: From $25,990 Drive Away
+Price: From $33,990 Drive Away

-Fuel Economy: 5-7 L/100km
+Fuel Economy: 5.6 – 7 L/100km

-Price: From AU$48,239 Drive Away
+Price: From AU$47,990 Drive Away